Legislation

 Fair Work Legislation

-The Fair Work Act 2009 (FW Act) and the Fair Work Regulations 2009 are the main legislation we deal with.
-They govern the employee / employer relationship in Australia.
-They provide a safety net of minimum entitlements, enable flexible working arrangements and fairness at work and prevent discrimination against employees.
+The Fair Work Act 2009 (Fair Work Act) and the Fair Work Regulations 2009 are the main legislation we deal with.
+They govern the employee and employer relationship in Australia.
+They:

 The Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 allowed certain parts of the Fair Work system to gradually phase in from 1 July 2009 until around 2014.